SsiCipher/msh/Info.md

 - handle if env var not found anywhere I interact with env
 - (a && b) | c
-- change all printf to write to stderr (use ft_printf with custom fd)
+- change all printf to write to stderr (use ft_fprintf)

 ## Process